 Every budget change, timeline change, and scope change should be documented.

-How often should investors get updates?
+How often should investors receive updates?

 At least once per week.